karstengresch/awesome-jboss/readme.md

 [Iron Jacamar](http://www.ironjacamar.org) - SCA 1.7 implementation.
 Used in WildFly.

-[Project Rainmaker](http://rainmaker.io) - Mobile workforce management for the mobile backend as a service FeedHemry/Red Hat Mobile Platform.
+[Project Raincatcher](https://github.com/feedhenry-raincatcher) - Mobile workforce management for the mobile backend as a service FeedHenry/Red Hat Mobile Platform.
+Also an useful approach for getting started with implementing workflows based on Node.js.

 ### Red Hat